kausthub-kannan/learnQC/docs/01_classical_computing.md

 ![[Screenshot_20231001_223605.png]]

 ### Algorithms & Protocols
-A&P are the agreed-upon steps computers used to solve problems using decision thinking
+A&P are the agreed-upon steps computers used to solve problems using decision thinking.